robonxt/robonxt-visual-branding-guidelines/README.md

 *   **Active/Press:** Immediate visual change (darker color or brightness adjustment).
 *   **Focus:** `stroke-md` outline in `color-border-focus` with 2px offset.
 *   **Disabled:** Opacity reduced to 0.5, cursor changes to `not-allowed`, no hover effects.
+*   **Loading State:** Add `.btn-loading` class to show animated spinner icon.
+Button becomes non-interactive (pointer-events disabled) while loading.
+Spinner rotates continuously using a 1s linear animation.
+Can be applied to any button variant.
 *   **Default Icon Button Hover:** Background transitions to `color-surface-hover`, color changes to `color-primary` using `duration-quick`.
 *   **Variant Icon Button Hover:** Follows the same hover behavior as the corresponding button variant.